ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 + <TodoFilter {remaining} {setFilter} {clearCompleted} />
 ```

-I left the component that handles the todo item for last to show you the downside of abusing bind:
+I left the todo item component for last to show you the downside of abusing bind:

 ```svelte:todoItem.svelte
 <script>